Aspects of the commuting graph: Appendix

-\begin{proof} Theorem~\ref{syg-cg} implies that $\Gamma(S_4)$ is not a cograph.
+\begin{proof} Proposition~\ref{syg-cg} implies that $\Gamma(S_4)$ is not a cograph.
 Thus, it suffices to show that if $|G|\le 24$, then $\Gamma(G)$ is a cograph if and only if $G\ncong S_4$.
 Now suppose that $|G|\le 24$.
 It follows from Lemma~\ref{sg-pdc} that if $|G|\notin \{16,24\}$, then $\Gamma(G)$ is a cograph.
-If $|G|=16$, since a $2$-group has non-trivial center, we have that $|G/Z(G)|=2^k$ with $k\le 3$, and so Lemma~\ref{sg-pdc}(c) implies that $\Gamma(G)$ is a cograph.
+If $|G|=16$, since a $2$-group has non-trivial centre, we have that $|G/Z(G)|=2^k$ with $k\le 3$, and so Lemma~\ref{sg-pdc}(c) implies that $\Gamma(G)$ is a cograph.
 Finally, we suppose that $|G|=24$.
-Note that the fact that if $G\ncong S_4$, then $G$ has non-trivial center (cf. Burnside \cite{Bur11}).
+Note that the fact that if $G\ncong S_4$, then $G$ has non-trivial centre (cf. Burnside \cite{Bur11}).
 So, by Lemma~\ref{sg-pdc}(c), we have that if $G\ncong S_4$, then $\Gamma(G)$ is a cograph, as desired. \end{proof}

-In this paper, we identify a finite group by the unique identifier of this finite group in {\sc SmallGroups} library \cite{Be02} in the \textsf{GAP} system \cite{GAP}.
+In this paper, we identify a finite group by the unique identifier of this finite group in {\sc SmallGroups} library in the \textsf{GAP} system \cite{gap}.
 To be specific, the $m$-th group of order $n$ is identified as \texttt{SmallGroup}$[n,m]$, where $[n,m]$ is called the GAP ID of the group.

 By Lemma~\ref{zj-cg}, $\Gamma(S_3\times S_3)$ is not a cograph.
-One can use the \textsf{GAP} system \cite{GAP} to classify all finite groups $G$ satisfying $|G|\le 36$ and $\Gamma(G)$ is not a cograph; these groups are presented in Table \ref{tab1}.
+One can use the \textsf{GAP} system \cite{gap} to classify all finite groups $G$ satisfying $|G|\le 36$ and $\Gamma(G)$ is not a cograph; these groups are presented in Table \ref{tab1}.
 In particular, by Lemma~\ref{zj-cg}, $\Gamma(S_3\times S_3)$ is not a cograph.

 For the groups of order $32$, there are precisely two extra-special $2$-groups $D_8\circ D_8$ and $D_8\circ Q_8$ as follows:

 where $[x,y]=[z,w]$ is an involution belonging to $Z(D_8\circ D_8)$;

 where $z^2=w^2=[x,y]=[z,w]$ is an involution belonging to $Z(D_8\circ Q_8)$.